Adverax/configs/README.md

 ## Features
 - Supports JSON and YAML formats.
+- Supports loading from files.
 - Supports loading from environment variables.
+- Supports loading from memory (or from command-line-arguments).
+- Supports migrations from one version to another.
 - Merge multiple configuration sources.
 - Support for nested and hierarchical configuration structures.